etleap/terraform-provider-etleap/docs/resources/pipeline.md

 - `latest_script_version` (Number) Valid script versions are whole numbers and range from 1 to this number.
 - `owner` (Attributes) (see [below for nested schema](#nestedatt--owner))
 - `pipeline_mode` (String) The pipeline mode refers to how the pipeline fetches data changes from the source and how those changes are applied to the destination table.
 See <a target="_blank" href="https://docs.etleap.com/docs/documentation/ZG9jOjIyMjE3ODA2-introduction">the documentation</a> for more details. must be one of ["APPEND", "REPLACE", "UPDATE", "QUERY"]
-- `refresh_schedule` (Attributes) A pipeline refresh processes all data in your source from the beginning to re-establish consistency with your destination.
-The pipeline refresh schedule defines when Etleap should automatically refresh the pipeline.
-See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information.

-Setting this to `null` is equivalent to setting the Refresh Schedule to `NEVER`. (see [below for nested schema](#nestedatt--refresh_schedule))
 - `stop_reason` (String) Describes the reason a pipeline has stopped. `null` if the pipeline is currently running.
 If a pipeline is being refreshed, the stop reason will be for the refreshing pipeline. must be one of ["PAUSED", "PARSING_ERRORS", "SCHEMA_CHANGES", "REDSHIFT_RESIZE", "REDSHIFT_MAINTENANCE", "SOURCE_CONNECTION_DOWN", "DESTINATION_CONNECTION_DOWN", "PERMANENTLY_STOPPED", "SOURCE_BROKEN", "QUOTA_REACHED", "SOURCE_INACTIVE", "DESTINATION_INACTIVE", "PIPELINE_MODE_CHANGE"]
 - `update_schedule` (Attributes) The update schedule defines when Etleap should automatically check the source for new data.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information.
 When undefined, the pipeline will default to the schedule set on the source connection. (see [below for nested schema](#nestedatt--update_schedule))